Degubi/Frutty/README.md

   - Unzip it somewhere
   - Start 'Frutty.exe'

-### Level Editor plugin:
+### World Editor plugin:
-  - Download LevelEditor.zip from 'Releases'
+  - Download WorldEditor.zip from 'Releases'
-  - Open up the game, go to 'Plugins'
+  - Open the game, go to 'Plugins'
   - Press 'Install Plugins from Zip', browse for the plugin zip
   - Restart the game
-  - The 'Level Editor' button should be visible inside the menu
+  - The 'World Editor' button should be visible inside the menu
-  - For the map sources download the 'mapsrc' folder from Github
-  - Move it to 'app/mapsrc'
-  - Browse it from the editor

 ![image](https://user-images.githubusercontent.com/13366932/179267340-235e7b63-779e-4269-b6f5-27d7c4bf9d22.png)